Quantum-robo/C_Compiler/README.md

 * **C++17** for compilation and supporting code

 Bison generates the parser source and header files, while Flex generates the lexer source.

+The parser and standalone lexer share the generated lexer implementation.
+The standalone lexer uses `src/lexer/main.cpp`, while the parser links the generated Bison parser with the same lexer.

 Generated files and compiled binaries are excluded from version control through `.gitignore`.